learn-co-curriculum/java-visualizer-and-memory/README.md

 </details>

-To utilize the Java Visualizer Program we need to run this program in debug.
+To utilize the Java Visualizer Program we need to run this program in debug mode.
 When we run the debugger, it will run just like it would if we were to run the program with the run command.
 The only exception is we can tell the debugger to stop on specific lines of code and pause the execution of the program.
 The lines it stops on are lines that we define.
 These are called **breakpoints** and can be specified anywhere in the source code.

 When a debugger comes across a breakpoint, it will stop and give you control over the execution of the subsequent lines of code.